-Use dig to query nameservers
+Use dig to Query Nameservers

-to your server.
+By now, you have built your server, made it secure, and uploaded content to your server.
 The next step is to configure your DNS so the rest of the Internet knows where to find your site.

 ns.rackspace.com